iamme24cl/iamme24cl/README.md

 ### Hi there 👋!
 I'm Chandra :smiley:
 Full Stack Software Developer brought up on JavaScript and Ruby on Rails.
 Background in Food and Wine Industry with strong interpersonal skills and rigorous positivity.

-Excellent at analyzing and assesing customer needs and delivering products and services clients love.
+Excellent at analyzing and assessing customer needs and delivering products and services clients love.
 Passionate problem solver.
 A big believer of positive company culture, inclusive kindness and innovative thinking.

 <!--
 **iamme24cl/iamme24cl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.